-- 2) Canvas Assignments and Introduction (180 points + 10 points): Students evaluate articles and other sources related to assigned topics (e.g. brain in the movies/books, evaluation of toys, psychoactive drugs, etc.), and discuss their findings online in Canvas.
+- 2) Canvas Assignments and Introduction (140 points + 10 points): Students evaluate articles and other sources related to assigned topics (e.g. evaluation of toys, psychoactive drugs, etc.), and discuss their findings online in Canvas.
 Students are expected to research the topics, write and post summaries and participate in the discussions online (or in class for one assignment) to receive the points.
 More information about these assignments will be given in class and is posted in Canvas.
-Students also post an introduction and respond to two other students' introductions in the introductory module of the Canvas site (10 points). - 3) Class Assignments/Attendance (200 points): Attendance in the lectures is required and especially important in this class because we only meet twice a week and have fewer lectures than in a typical class.
-I will take attendance for credit in every lecture (excluding two days) and give you 20 points if you are present.
-We will have 13 attendance recordings, and you need to collect 10 for the full 200 points.
+Students also post an introduction and respond to two other students' introductions in the introductory module of the Canvas site (for 10 points). - 3) Class Assignments/Attendance (200 points): Attendance in the lectures is required and especially important in this class because we only meet twice a week and have fewer lectures than in a typical class.
+I will take attendance for credit in most lectures and give you 20 points if you are present.
+Students need to collect 10 attendance recordings for the full 200 points.
 However, if you get an 11th attendance recording, you receive 10 extra credit points.
 For some lectures, you will be given questions about the lecture topics that you need to answer BEFORE you attend the class.
 You need to bring your written answers to the lecture, and we may discuss them during the lecture.
 For other lectures, there are no pre-assigned activities, but instead attendance will be recorded during the lecture with an in-class assignment.
-YOU NEED TO ATTEND THE ENTIRE CLASS TO RECEIVE THE POINTS, NO POINTS WILL BE GIVEN FOR THESE ASSIGNMENTS/ATTENDANCE RECORDINGS IF YOU ARE ABSENT OR DO NOT ATTEND THE ENTIRE CLASS.
-Attendance cannot be made up for any reason. - 4) Lecture quizzes (70 points): In most lectures (marked in the schedule), there will be a short open-book quiz related to the class material.
-Each quiz is worth 10 points maximum, and will include about 5 questions (multiple choice, true/false and/or matching; no essay questions).
-The quizzes typically occur in the last 5 minutes of the class.
+You need to attend the entire class to receive the points.
+No points will be given for these assignments/attendance recordings if you are absent or do not attend the entire class.
+I will not accept emailed assignments, and attendance cannot be made up for any reason. - 4) Lecture quizzes (60 points): In many lectures (marked in the schedule), there will be a short open-book quiz related to the class material.
+Each quiz is worth 10 points, and will include about 5 questions (multiple choice, true/false and/or matching; no essay questions).
+The quizzes occur in the last 5 minutes of the class.
 They cannot be made up: they are only given to students who are present in the class.
-Any points collected above 70 for these quizzes count as extra credit.
+Any points collected above 60 for these quizzes count as extra credit.
 No scantrons are needed for these quizzes.